General Electric in $49 million settlement over Petters fraud

 (Reuters) - General Electric Co has reached a $49 million settlement to end a long-running lawsuit over its relationship with Thomas Petters, the Minnesota businessman serving a 50-year prison term for running a multibillion-dollar Ponzi scheme.

-The settlement between GE and a trustee for two bankrupt Florida investment funds known as Palm Beach Finance was disclosed in a Tuesday filing with the federal bankruptcy court in West Palm Beach, Florida.
+The settlement between GE and a trustee for two bankrupt Florida investment funds known as Palm Beach Finance, which had been seeking $651 million, was disclosed in a Tuesday filing with the federal bankruptcy court in West Palm Beach, Florida.

-GE denied liability in agreeing to settle.
+GE denied liability in agreeing to settle claims related to its General Electric Capital unit, one of Petters’ lenders.
 It did not immediately respond to requests for comment.

-The accord removes a potential financial overhang for Boston-based GE, which is trying to cut costs while projecting lower 2019 cash flow and profitability from its core industrial operations.
-GE lost $22.8 billion and slashed its dividend in 2018.
+The accord removes a financial overhang for Boston-based GE, which is trying to cut costs while projecting lower 2019 cash flow and profitability from its core industrial operations.

 Petters, 61, was convicted in December 2009 on 20 counts including fraud and money laundering, over what prosecutors called a $3.65 billion fraud.